Does Homeowners Insurance Cover Water Damage From the Rain?

 Rain Damage From Gradual Leaks

 Damage that builds up slowly over time is treated as a maintenance issue, not a sudden accident.
-For example, if a small roof leak has been dripping for months and eventually causes ceiling stains, your insurer will likely deny the claim.
+If a small roof leak has been dripping for months and eventually causes ceiling stains, your insurer will likely deny the claim.

 faucet icon